 8. Habitat diversity promotes species diversity-the more complexity a habitat contains the greater the number of species the habitat can generally support (Eriksson et al. 2006).
-A potential proxy for habitat complexity in marine benthic ecosystems could be surface roughness.
-The presumption is that the rougher the bottom, the greater the vertical complexity, which could be equated with the promotion of increased species diversity.
+A potential proxy for habitat complexity in marine benthic ecosystems could be "surface roughness.," a basic measure, interpreted from sidescan sonar imaging, of the unevenness of the seafloor bottom topography. - The presumption is that the rougher the bottom, the greater the vertical complexity, which could be equated with the promotion of increased species diversity.
 King and Collie (2010) have developed a first-order interpretation of bottom roughness from sidescan sonar images for the Ocean SAMP area (Figure 2.26).
 Until further interpretation accompanied by groundtruthing occurs, increased surface roughness, as shown in Figure 2.26, should be considered only as providing the potential for habitat that promotes increased species diversity and/or abundance.
 Furthermore, species correlations to "roughness patterns" cannot be assigned.
-While only a first, rough approximation, areas of high surface roughness appear to generally correspond to glacial moraines; these areas are often hot spots for commercial and recreational fishing activity, which while not necessarily suggesting increased diversity, does suggest highly productive areas of the Ocean SAMP area seafloor, and that the moraines are important fish habitat.
+While only a first, rough approximation, areas of high surface roughness appear to roughly correspond to glacial moraines; these areas are often hot spots for commercial and recreational fishing activity, which while not necessarily suggesting increased diversity, does suggest highly productive areas of the Ocean SAMP area seafloor, and that the moraines are important fish habitat.
 Further research would be needed to elucidate why these areas attract fish-is it food, shelter, current flow, or otherwise?